So when thinking about the examination for these patients,

 How about sputum cultures?

-Sputum cultures are one thing that actually potentially can change
+You know, sputum cultures are one thing that actually,

-What happens generally when you ask a patient to give a sputum cultures
+What happens generally when you ask a patient to give up sputum culture

-You don’t what spit, that’s not gonna help you at all,
+You don't want spit that's not gonna help you at all.

 For other patients with pneumonia, it's a little bit more debatable